frianasoa/Ze-Notes/README.md

 8. Export your notes to MS Word, Excel or CSV format.

 ## Disclaimer
-Before utilizing any of the API introduced above, please carefully review the terms of service, usage guidelines, and agreements associated.
+Before utilizing any of the API introduced above, please carefully review the terms of service, usage guidelines, and agreements associated on their official websites.